In Australia, most married couples typically own property such as real estate as joint tenants in equal shares.

 In Australia, it’s possible for one spouse to unilaterally sever a joint tenancy through a process known as ‘unilateral severance.’

-This involves serving the other joint tenant with a notice of their intent to sever, thus converting their interest to ‘tenants in common’.
+This involves serving the other joint tenant with a notice of their intent to sever, thus converting their interest to tenants in common.
 However, consulting with a family law expert or property lawyer is advisable for guidance.

 #3) What Happens to Jointly Owned Property After Divorce?

-Selling a property held as joint tenants during a divorce can be complex.
+Selling a property during a divorce held as joint tenants can be complex

 Both parties must reach an agreement on the sale and the distribution of proceeds.
 Lawyers are often involved to ensure this process goes smoothly.